surgosan/Algorithm_Analysis_Work/Assignment_Two/readme.md

     |
     Repeat

-The program assumes that the data points are ordered in ascending order by `Left Bound Position`.
+The program assumes that the data points are ordered in ascending order.
 The same way that the assigment example is ordered.

 ## Output